TanmoySG/w-service-manager/documentation/architecture/notes.md

 And wIP generated data that are stored are
 - UUID
-  - Service Specific UUID - non wIP `exposable`
+  - Service Specific UUID - non wIP `exposable` - same as service id
 - Tokens

 Also, service specific data are generated (only) when a user subscribes to a service.
 These are
 - Service ID `exposable` - Service Specific UUID
-- Service Name `exposable` `should already be with the service`
+- Service Name `should already be with the service`
 - Service Access Token `exposable`
 - Service Configs (startup/basic) [need to formulate how an onboarded service can load initial configs into wIP]